 Discussion and Conclusion

 Reviews of dossier compliance have shown that there are considerable issues with data availability and quality of the registration dossiers (Springer et al. 2015).
-This outlines the need for strengthening the IT-mass screening for identification of substances that potentially exhibit PBT/vPvB properties whithout relying solely on the reported data from the registration dossiers.
+This outlines the need for strengthening the IT-mass screening for identification of substances that potentially exhibit PBT/vPvB properties without relying solely on the reported data from the registration dossiers.

 The IT-mass screening could be further enhanced by applying QSAR relationships and cross-checking the reported values and identifiers for plausibility with physico-chemical and thermodynamical constraints.